 Warning: If you attempt to supply Excel functions with dates in a text form, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.

 The above Tbilleq function returns the value 0.025612238, (i.e. 2.56%).

 Note that, in the above example:

-See the Microsoft Office website for further information and examples of the Excel Tbilleq function.
+For further information and examples of the Excel Tbilleq function, see the Microsoft Office website.